-Easy Energy Saving Tips For Your Home
+Easy Energy Saving Tips for your Home

 The National Fenestration Rating Council (NFRC) claims that the average expenditure on energy bills each year by US homes is $1,500–2,500 on energy bills, and 45% of that is spent on heating and cooling.

-Energy-efficient homes use substantially less energy for all heating and cooling processes, which may include HVAC systems, water heating, and other types of electric energy use.
+Energy efficient homes use substantially less energy for all heating and cooling processes, which may include HVAC systems, water heating, and other types of electric energy use.

 Some simple tweaks can help you save hundreds of dollars on electric bills each year.